 - Pulmonary rehabilitation

-Again, the job duties of a respiratory therapist can vary widely depending on which part of the hospital they work in.
+The job duties of a respiratory therapist can vary widely depending on which part of the hospital they work in.

 For example, an RT who works in the ICU will be required to manage critically ill patients who are receiving life support from a mechanical ventilator.